The Anatomy of a Six-Figure Email Course

 Lesson learned: Meet people at where they are now, and lead them to where you need them to be to become a customer.
 And realize that what you’re selling isn’t always what people are buying.

 I started hearing from customers that they wanted to hear more than just the random article about how I grew my agency.
 One recurring theme was pricing: How can I value-price my work?

-It was around that time that I learned that people weren’t looking for project management software.
-They just wanted better clients.
-Which was bad for my Planscope business, because, well, we made project management software.
+Around that time, I learned that people weren’t looking for project management software.
+They just wanted better clients, which was terrible for my Planscope business because we made project management software.

 Even though I thought this didn’t really fit within the scope of a business that sold project management software, I decided to write a short ebook that was titled Double Your Freelancing Rate.
 It was an attempt to meet people where they were and maybe make some extra leads for Planscope.
 It worked.
 Too well, actually.

-So I decided to sell Planscope and go all-in on my new training business that I named after my book by removing “rate.”
-Thus Double Your Freelancing became the company that published the Double Your Freelancing Rate ebook, and eventually, made the Double Your Freelancing Rate course (and hopefully more products to come!).
+So I decided to sell Planscope and go all-in on the new training business I named after my book by removing “rate.”
+Thus Double Your Freelancing became the company that published the Double Your Freelancing Rate eBook, and eventually, made the Double Your Freelancing Rate course (and hopefully more products to come!).